sumithkumar07/kairo/README.md

 *   **Database Queries (`databaseQuery` node in Live Mode):**
     *   `DB_CONNECTION_STRING="postgresql://user:password@host:port/database"`
         *   Replace with your actual PostgreSQL connection string.
+You can get this from your Supabase project dashboard under "Project Settings" > "Database" > "Connection string".
+Choose the "URI" option for direct connections.

 *   **Email Sending (`sendEmail` node in Live Mode):**
     *   `EMAIL_HOST="your_smtp_host"`